upGrad Canada

 Ans: The eligibility requirements of a CFA are completion of a Bachelor’s degree and clearance of the CFA exam.
 For a CPA, applicants must have completed their Bachelor’s and the CPA exam.

-Ans: Yes, upGrad offers some free courses that may be beneficial in preparing for the CFA or CPA exam.
-We also offer mock tests and provide foundational knowledge through our courses.>Hands-on experience with tools that support financial analysis, reporting, auditing, and strategic decision-making.
+Yes, upGrad offers some free courses that may be beneficial in preparing for the CFA or CPA exam.
+We also offer mock tests and provide foundational knowledge through our courses.

-Q: What is the difference between a CFA and a CPA?
+What is the average salary difference between CFA and CPA in Canada?

 Shivangi Mishra